Remember Roger Bannister?

 Use a similar approach to create a positive mindset loop.

-Let’s say that today you’re exceptionally mindful of the times you want to judge someone (awareness is the first step in changing a behavior).
+Let’s say that today you’re exceptionally mindful of the times you want to judge someone (awareness is the second step in changing a behavior, according to the transtheoretical model).
 Reward yourself for this in some way, whether that’s a literal pat on the back or leaving work on time.

 In this way, you reinforce healthy thoughts and your subconscious will want more, kicking off a virtuous viral cycle and cultivating a growth mindset.